SanketMagodia/Finance-manager-LLM/README.md

 ## Requirements
+- Download the model from https://gpt4all.io/index.html
+- change the paths.py and links.py as per need
 - Python 3.x
 - MongoDB server
 - See serverReq.txt and clientReq.txt file in the server/ and client/ folders respectively for server-client-specific dependencies and setup instructions.